vtexdocs/help-center-content/docs/announcements/en/the-native-links-to-my-account-page-will-change-review-your-settings.md

 author: authors_31
 slug: the-native-links-to-my-account-page-will-change-review-your-settings
 legacySlug: the-native-links-to-my-account-page-will-change-review-your-settings
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Starting March 9th, the native platform links will direct users to the My Account page.
+announcementSynopsisEN: 'Starting March 9th, the native platform links will direct users to the My Account page.'
 ---

 The "My Account" page, native to the platform, which displays a user's personal and purchase data, recently received a set of updates and upgrades during the last couple of months.
 One of these upgrades was putting all customer related data on a single page.
 In practical terms, this means that customers would access all their information, including orders, through a single "/account" URL.